Operatiën en Inlichtingen

 messages at pre-determinded time schedules.
 As a result, separate radio

-operators were no longer required and the organisation changed to a
+operators were no longer required and the organisation adopted the

 (i.e. the organiser) also operated the radio.